Enlightenment/efl/src/scripts/pyolian/README.md

  sometimes it is useful or necessary to set variables in the template.
  Can also be used to capture the output of e.g. an evaluated macro.

-Moreover all the Eolian classes and enums (as defined in eolian.py) is available in the template, fe:
+Moreover all the Eolian classes and enums (as defined in eolian.py) are available in the template, fe:

  * `Function` eolian.Function (class)